 Note for our American & Canadian friends:

-One thing to know is campgrounds in New Zealand are quite different than in North America.
-You won’t have your own secluded site with a picnic table and fire ring, as is customary in much of the US and Canada.
+If you’re used to camping in the USA or Canada, it is worth noting that campgrounds in New Zealand are quite different than in North America.
+You likely won’t have your own secluded site with a picnic table and fire ring, as is customary in much of the US and Canada.

 Most of the camping in New Zealand is more or less a field where campervans have space to park.
 Some are more secluded than others, but it’s good to go in with realistic expectations.